Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 • 2 tablespoons reduced sodium soy sauce

-• 1 lime, freshly squeezed
+• 1 lime freshly squeezed

-• 3 teaspoons brown sugar
+• 1 tablespoon light brown sugar

-• 1 garlic clove, minced
+• 1 garlic clove minced

-• 1 teaspoon ginger, freshly grated
+• 1 teaspoon ginger peeled and freshly grated

 For Serving

-• 2 heads of butter lettuce
+• 2 heads butter lettuce

 Instructions

-• Heat vegetable oil and sesame oil in a large skillet over medium high heat.
-Add ground chicken, carrots and shallots.
+• Cook The Chicken Mixture: Heat vegetable oil and sesame oil in a large skillet over medium-high heat.
+Add the ground chicken, carrots, and shallots, crumbling the chicken as it cooks.

-• Remove from heat; stir in cilantro.
+• Finish With Cilantro: Remove the skillet from heat and stir in the chopped cilantro.

 Hi, I’m Cassandra!